boobaGreen/S2INodeJsPOF/readme.md

 ### 3 - Start it

-add this script at "package.json" file
+add this scripts at your "package.json" file :

 ```
 "scripts": {